MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/troubleshoot/Troubleshoot-the-Windows-Server-2016-Technical-Preview-Software-Defined-Networking-Stack.md

 6. [Hosting provider] If a problem still exists, run ``Test-LogicalNetworkPing.ps1`` to validate connectivity between the two Hyper-V hosts themselves.
 Run ``Get-ProviderAddress`` on both Hyper-V hosts hosting the two tenant virtual machines in question.
 Run the ``Get-NCLogicalNetwork`` command to determine the resource ID of the HNV provider network.
 Specify the sender and receive PA IP addresses.
 7. [Hosting provider]] Ensure that the MTU settings are correct on the Hyper-V hosts and any Layer-2 switching devices in between the Hyper-V Hosts.
 Run ``Test-EncapOverheadValue`` on all Hyper-V hosts in question.
 Also check that all Layer-2 switches in between have MTU set to least 1674 bytes to account for maximum overhead of 160 bytes.
 8. [Hosting provider]] If PA IP Addresses are not present and/or CA Connectivity is broken, check to ensure network policy has been received.
 Run ``Get-PACAMapping`` to see if the encapsulation rules and CA-PA mappings required for creating overlay virtual networks are correctly established.
 9. [Hosting provider]] Check that the Network Controller Host Agent is connected to the Network Controller.
-Run ``netstat â€“anp tcp |findstr 6640`` to see if the
+Run ``netstat –anp tcp |findstr 6640`` to see if the
 10. [Hosting provider]] Check that the Host ID in HKLM/ matches the Instance ID of the server resources hosting the tenant virtual machines.
 11. [Hosting provider]] Check that the Port Profile ID matches the Instance ID of the VM Network Interfaces of the tenant virtual machines.